“Blood on the Driver”

 There was blood everywhere, and even the ground is coated in it.

 I don't know where I am, but I can't get any cell phone service at all.
-There is a Wi-Fi, but whenever I try to connect to it my phone starts receiving pictures from a unlisted number.
+There is a Wi-Fi, but whenever I try to connect to it my phone starts receiving pictures from an unlisted number.

 It is more of the same, like the photos in the passenger seat.